Bio

 Photo by Scott Eustis / Healthy Gulf.
 Flight courtesy SouthWings.

 Imani Jacqueline Brown (b.
 1988) is an artist, activist, and architectural researcher from New Orleans, based in London.
-Her work investigates the 'continuum of extractivism', which spans from settler-colonial genocide and slavery to fossil fuel production, gentrification, and police and corporate impunity.
+Her work investigates the 'continuum of extractivism', which spans from settler-colonial genocide and slavery to fossil fuel production and climate change.

 In exposing the layers of violence and resistance that form the foundations of US society, she opens up space to imagine paths to ecological reparations.

-Among other things, she is currently a PhD candidate at Queen Mary, University of London, a research fellow with Forensic Architecture and an associate lecturer in MA Architecture at the Royal College of Arts.
+Among other things, she is currently a PhD candidate at Queen Mary, University of London, a research fellow with Forensic Architecture, a 2024 Monument Lab Fellow and an Artist-in-Residence at UCSC Institute of Arts and Sciences.

-Press on Imani’s work has been featured in or on The New York Times, The New York Times Style MagazineArt Forum, CNN, NextCity, and more.
+Imani’s work has been featured extensively, including in Hyperallergic, The New York Times, The New York Times Style MagazineArt Forum, CNN, NextCity.
 Her writing has been published in MARCH, a journal of art and strategy, CC:World, a project of Haus der Kulteren der Welt, The Business & Human Rights Resource Centre, Pelican Bomb, Blok Magazine, Krytyka Polityczna, Shelterforce Magazine.
-She has been awarded fellowships through Salzburg Global Seminar's Young Cultural Innovators and The British Council's Future Leaders Connect programs.
-She has participated in artist residencies at the Ujazdowski Center for Contemporary Art in Warsaw, Poland (2017), The Luminary Arts in St. Louis, MO (2018), and Headlands Center for the Arts in Marin County, CA (2018).
+She has been awarded fellowships through Monument Lab, Salzburg Global Seminar's Young Cultural Innovators and The British Council's Future Leaders Connect programs.
+She has participated in residencies at UCSC School of Arts and Sciences, Ujazdowski Center for Contemporary Art in Warsaw, Poland (2017), The Luminary Arts in St. Louis, MO (2018), and Headlands Center for the Arts in Marin County, CA (2018).
 Imani was named a ‘visionary’ in the Grist 50 list of 2018.

-Imani received her MA with distinction from the Centre for Research Architecture at Goldsmiths, University of London, in 2019, and her BA in Anthropology and Visual Arts from Columbia University in 2010.
+Imani received her MA with distinction from the Centre for Research Architecture at Goldsmiths, University of London (2019), and her BA in Anthropology and Visual Arts from Columbia University (2010).

 ––